Default TEXT Index Creation Script

-The default script creates indexes that will be refreshed every 10 minutes [
+The default script creates indexes that are refreshed every 10 minutes [

 SYNC (every sysdate+1/144)].
 In other words, when users add a document to PPM, they may have to wait up to 10 minutes before the document can appear in the search results.

-SYNC (ON COMMIT).
-However, note that when doing so, there will be a noticeable performance impact as the document indexing is done as part of the transaction.
+SYNC (ON COMMIT)option.
+However, note that when doing so, there is a noticeable performance impact as the document indexing is done as part of the transaction.
 Moreover, this results in a very fragmented index on the long run, requiring frequent optimizations, and possibly indexes full rebuilds.